 Another benefit is that respondents can provide detailed answers.
 For example, a survey on customer experience may ask respondents how they have experienced a product or service.
 In such a case, a respondent might need at least a paragraph to provide a sufficient answer, and these questions can generate rich qualitative data.
 Moreover, open-ended questions give participants the space to explain their thought processes or mention other aspects that the researcher or previous studies may not have taken into consideration.

 Simply determining how many respondents are necessary for your survey is insufficient for rigorous research.
-Understanding and applying the correct sampling strategy in survey research is crucial for achieving representative and helpful results.
+Understanding and applying the correct sampling strategy in survey research helps researchers achieve representative and helpful results.
 It ensures that the respondents included in your survey are a good fit for your research objectives and can provide valuable insights about the research issue or group you are studying.

 In probability sampling, every individual in your target population has an equal chance of being selected to participate in the survey.
 This type of sampling allows you to make generalizations about the broader population from your survey data.
 There are several subtypes of probability sampling, such as simple random sampling, systematic sampling, stratified sampling, and cluster sampling.